-The last mercenary troops of Switzerland, the Pontifical Swiss guards, have a long-standing service to the Vatican.
+The Pontifical Swiss Guards, the last mercenary troops of Switzerland, have a long-standing service to the Vatican.

-Alongside their Italian soldiers stand the Vatican's Corps of Gendarmes, the Swiss soldiers in charge of protecting the Pope.
-Tourists and pilgrims, who flock to Rome, see these colorful men and wonder: who really are the Swiss guards?
+Alongside their Italian soldiers stand the Vatican's Corps of Gendarmes, the Swiss soldiers protecting the Pope.
+Tourists and pilgrims who flock to Rome see these colorful men and wonder: who really are the Swiss guards?

-Here are 13 facts about the Swiss guards you probably didn't know:
+Here are 13 facts about the Swiss guards you didn't know:

 There are strict admission requirements to become a Swiss guard.

-Before applying for the Pontifical Swiss guards, several strict criteria must be met.
+Several strict criteria must be met before applying for the Pontifical Swiss Guard.
 In short, each recruit must be a single male of Swiss citizenship standing at least 174 cm (5’ 8 “) tall.
-They must be between 19 and 30 years old, and they must hold a high school degree or professional diploma.
+They must be between 19 and 30 years old and hold a high school degree or professional diploma.

-Each recruit must be a faithful Roman Catholic as endorsed by his hometown’s Parish Priest.
+Each recruit must be a faithful Roman Catholic, as his hometown’s Parish Priest endorsed.

-Recruits must have completed basic military training in Switzerland in order to continue to the first five weeks of training with the guards in Rome.
+Recruits must have completed basic military training in Switzerland to continue to the first five weeks of training with the guards in Rome.

-After this training period, the Swiss soldiers are known as Halberdiers, owing to their halberds, the primary weapons the Swiss mercenaries used in the 14th and 15th centuries.
+After this training period, the Swiss soldiers are called Halberdiers, owing to their halberds, the primary weapons the Swiss mercenaries used in the 14th and 15th centuries.

-Once sworn in, the Halberdiers and their parents get a private audience with the Pope where they receive a personal blessing.
+Once sworn in, the Halberdiers and their parents get a private audience with the Pope, receiving a personal blessing.

 A Swiss guard's shortest contract is 25 months.